replane-dev/replane-javascript/README.md

 }

-// When done, clean up resources client.close();
+// When done, clean up resources configs.close();
 ```

 ## API

 ### `createReplaneClient<T>(options)`

-Returns a promise resolving to an object: `{ getConfig, close }`.
+Returns a promise resolving to an object: `{ get, subscribe, close }`.

 Type parameter `T` defines the shape of your configs (a mapping of config names to their value types).

-`close()` stops the client and cleans up resources.
-After calling it, any subsequent call to `getConfig` will throw.
+`close()` stops the configs client and cleans up resources.
+After calling it, any subsequent call to `get` will throw.
 It is safe to call multiple times (no‑op after the first call).

 #### Options

 - `baseUrl` (string) – Replane origin (no trailing slash needed).
 - `sdkKey` (string) – SDK key for authorization.
 Required. **Note:** Each SDK key is tied to a specific project and can only access configs from that project.
 To access configs from multiple projects, create multiple SDK keys and initialize separate client instances.
-- `requiredConfigs` (object) – mark specific configs as required.
+- `required` (object or array) – mark specific configs as required.
 If any required config is missing, the client will throw an error during initialization.
+Can be an object with boolean values or an array of config names.
 Optional.
-- `fallbackConfigs` (object) – fallback values to use if the initial request to fetch configs fails.
+- `fallbacks` (object) – fallback values to use if the initial request to fetch configs fails.
 Allows the client to start even when the API is unavailable.
-Use explicit `undefined` for configs without fallbacks.
 Optional.
 - `context` (object) – default context for all config evaluations.
-Can be overridden per-request in `getConfig()`.
+Can be overridden per-request in `get()`.
 Optional.
 - `fetchFn` (function) – custom fetch (e.g. `undici.fetch` or mocked fetch in tests).
 Optional.
 - `timeoutMs` (number) – abort the request after N ms. Default: 2000.
 - `retries` (number) – number of retry attempts on failures (5xx or network errors).
 Default: 2.
 - `retryDelayMs` (number) – base delay between retries in ms (a small jitter is applied).
 Default: 200.
 - `logger` (object) – custom logger with `debug`, `info`, `warn`, `error` methods.
 Default: `console`.

-### `client.getConfig<K>(name, options?)`
+### `configs.get<K>(name, options?)`

 Gets the current config value.
-The client maintains an up-to-date cache that receives realtime updates via Server-Sent Events (SSE) in the background.
+The configs client maintains an up-to-date cache that receives realtime updates via Server-Sent Events (SSE) in the background.

 Parameters: